 The evidence fans keep circling:

-Put together, it’s not hard to see why a chunk of the fandom likes the idea that Violet is carrying dragon blood, dragon magic, or some ancient weaponised Empyrean DNA that technically makes her a little less human than everyone assumed.
+Put together, it’s not hard to see why a chunk of the fandom likes the idea that Violet is carrying dragon blood, dragon magic, or some ancient weaponised Empyrean DNA that technically makes her a little less human.

 Is Violet part venin?